23 General Principles of Sensory Systems

 Receptive fields

 Receptive fields are easiest to understand in the visual and somatosensory systems.
-The receptive field for a neuron is the region of the retina or skin where a stimulus (light or touch) will evoke a response in the neuron.
+The receptive field for a neuron is the region of the retina or skin where a stimulus (light or touch) will evoke a change in the activity of a neuron.
 Receptive fields in the auditory system can consist of a certain frequency of sound and/or the location of sound in space.

 Receptive fields can vary in size and shape depending on the characteristics of neuron (i.e. type, location in body, location in pathway).
 Receptive fields become more complex as information travels to the brain.